maxobaxo/word-frequency/README.md

 By Max Scher

 ## Description
 This silex web application returns the number of times a word appears in a given string.
-The user can input both the word and string of words to check.
+The user can select a song from the drop-down menu, inputting the word for which to search.
+The application returns the number of times the inputted word occurs within the lyrics of the selected song.
 The program checks for full word matches only.

 ## Setup
 * Open GitHub site on your browser: https://github.com/maxobaxo/word-frequency